(Extended essay alert)

 the idea that you should do what you love, you should follow your vocation, has…turned into the idea that you should love what you do–that the modern corporation tells its workers that they should sign up to the mission statement, that they should believe in the company.
 The old idea that part of a worker’s self-respect was resistance…was holding something back…that’s gone.”
 (The Moral Maze, BBC Radio 4, 28 October 2015, 29’55”.)

 Other communities are more tolerant, more welcoming even, of otherness and complexity and inner contradiction.
 There are the silent communities which grow up on social media, made up of people on the edge who can keep each other from falling as nobody else can.
 (A note to the families and friends of people experiencing depression in all its forms: don’t be afraid of your loved one being part of these communities.
-They can help keep her safe in a way nothing else can).
+In my experience at least, they’re a force for good.)

 There are the clandestine thinkers of 1980s Prague, whom Roger Scruton describes so poignantly in his novel Notes from Underground, drawing a careful and helpful distinction between those who “want knowledge, scope, a way out of this prison”, and the dissidents whose only benchmark for success is the stridency with which they rail against the system.